marchof/java-almanac/site/content/features/typepatterns.md

 The second case can never execute, and a compile-time error occurs.

-Since the compiler cannot determine when a guard is true, the guards are never used for dominance checking.
+Since the compiler cannot determine when a guard is true, guarded cases are never used for dominance checking.
 Consider

 ```
 case Integer n when n >= 600 -> ...